 The Great Lakes and St. Lawrence River have been major North American trade arteries since long before the U.S. or Canada achieved nationhood.
 Today, this integrated navigation system serves mariners, farmers, factory workers, and commercial interests from the western prairies to the eastern seaboard.
 Interestingly, the St. Lawrence River portion of the seaway is not a continuous canal; rather, it consists of several stretches of navigable channels within the river including several locks ...
 Read more

 The Delaware Water Gap is truly a breath-taking wonder of nature.
 The 40-mile stretch of the Delaware River resides in northwest New Jersey and Northeast Pennsylvania with an estimated 4 million people (about twice the population of New Mexico) who visit the recreation area annually.
 Canoeing, kayaking, and rafting trips down the river are popular in the summer.
-Other activities include hiking, rock climbing, swimming, and fishin ...
+Other activities include hiking, rock climbing, swimming, and fishing.
+Worthington State Forest and a section of the long-distanc ...
 Read more

 East Side Coastal Resiliency Project (EXPANDED)